digitalcircuits/Online-Grading-System/readme.md

-# CS490 Project
+# Online Grading System Project

+*Dockerfile & Live Demo Coming Soon*

-These files are for my CS490 Project.
+These files are for my Online Grading System Project.
 This project involves 3 people who make a front, middle, and back (I did parts of the middle & back) where a teacher can create and hand out a digital test and a student must take the test & be graded on it.

 The project includes an autograder where the autograder will grade the system on:
 * Compilation (it must compile successfully)